 The single biggest reason to roll out an employee handbook?
 To make sure everyone is on the same page.
-Your handbook is the ideal place to lay out company expectations for things like workplace conduct, dress code and ethics.
+Your handbook is the ideal place to lay out organizational expectations for things like workplace conduct, dress code and ethics.
 Here's why it matters: While employees will typically be amenable to prevailing attitudes regarding how they dress or act at work, seasonal and personal factors can affect their behavior.
 Putting these guidelines in a handbook can help you avoid some awkward conversations in the future, and can act as a first warning for habitual offenders.

-2. Put It in Writing
+2. Put it in Writing

 3. Surf's Up

 Your employees are using the Internet both to complete work tasks and for their own benefit.
 According to Patricia Toth of the National Institute for Standards and Technology (NIST), SMBs need to spell out what's acceptable online and what isn't: "It can be as simple as policies in your employee handbook saying what they can and can't do on the Internet, how to spot a phishing attack, and when to open and not open links and attachments."

 Balance is critical here: Policies that are too restrictive may be deemed unlawful, while overly lenient rules may lead to inadvertent data loss.
 Not sure where your policy falls?
 According to the National Labor Relations Board (NLRB) your policy cannot be so strict that it prevents employees from discussing wages or working conditions with other staff members.
 "Reasonable use" is your best bet.

 4. Keep it Secret, Keep it Safe